JubaDeveloper/JubaDeveloper/README.md

+# Open the doors i'm coming on

-# Hey there!
+## Hey there!
 How are you?

 ## ✅ Fully typed language is life ✅